-LEASED FURNISHINGS AND EQUIPMENT: The items of personal property as described in Article 4.2 of this Contract to be financed or refinanced by disbursements from the Project Account and leased to the BUREAU pursuant to the terms and provisions of the Lease Agreement.
+LEASED FURNISHINGS AND EQUIPMENT: The items of personal property as described in Article 4.2 of this Contract.

-MANAGEMENT SERVICES AGREEMENT, OR CONTRACT: The management services agreement or Contract, together with all attachments, exhibits, amendments, and modifications entered into between the BUREAU and the CONTRACTOR.
+MANAGEMENT SERVICES AGREEMENT, OR CONTRACT: This Operation and Management Services Contract, together with all attachments and exhibits hereto, and all amendments and modifications hereof, entered into between and by the BUREAU and the CONTRACTOR.

-MEDIUM CUSTODY GRADE: As used herein, refers to a class of inmates who are eligible for placement at a facility with a secure perimeter and require armed supervision for all movement outside the secure perimeter.
-Such inmates may be transported without armed supervision if in a secure vehicle that does not leave institutional grounds.
+MEDIUM CUSTODY GRADE: As used herein, refers to a class of immates who are eligible for placement at a facility with a secure perimeter and require armed supervision for all movement outside the secure perimeter.
+Such immates may be transported without armed supervision if in a secure vehicle that does not leave institutional grounds.
 Transport off institutional grounds, in addition to armed supervision, requires a minimum restraint of handcuffs.